Kodular/Documentation/docs/components/deprecated/googlespreadsheet.md

 ## Overview

-This is a component that allows you to read your Google Spreadsheet data using CloudStitch. <p>CloudStitch allows you to setup a project, that links to your Google Spreadsheet. <p>This component allows you to easily read / insert Spreadsheet data
+This is a component that allows you to read your Google Spreadsheet data using CloudStitch.

+CloudStitch allows you to setup a project, that links to your Google Spreadsheet.

+This component allows you to easily read / insert Spreadsheet data

 ## Events